JaeNuguid/Kids-Portal-Web-Browser/README.md

 ## Frequently Asked Questions (FAQ)<a id="faq"></a>
 - Q: There's a persisting error I can't fix, what will I do?
-- A: Follow the steps written here.
+- A: Please refer to [this guide](https://jaenuguid.github.io/Kids-Portal-Web-Browser/#errorGuide).

 <br>